Gimanh/handscream/README.md

 See more information in [Wiki](https://github.com/Gimanh/handscream/wiki)

 If you have any question or a bug report please open a [Issue](https://github.com/Gimanh/handscream/issues)

+# Team LF
+Hi!
+I am looking for designer to my project for future development!
+The main goal of this project is easy project management and time control.
+Now available only desktop version, server side and mobile version coming soon.

+If you can create beautiful interface or you are interested with you are welcome!
+Write PM or to email hello@handscream.com.